firatio/laravel-rest-api-demo/README.md

 # REST API Demo with Laravel
-Test-driven development of a REST API with Laravel 8
+This is a simple demonstration of test-driven development of a REST API with Laravel 8.

 WORK IN PROGRESS...

 ## A simple shopping list API
 - Register a user with email and password
-- Login a user with email and password
+- Log in a user with email and password
 - Log out a logged in user
 - View information about the logged in user
 - Create an item with name and notes